telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/extend-basewebaiitest-class.md

 ![Settings file][1]

 4.&nbsp; Re-open the project, add a WebTest and a <a href="/features/custom-steps/script-step" target="_blank">coded step</a> inside.
 Then in the step it will be available the *PrintMessage()* defined in the *ExtendedBaseWebAiiTest* class.
-Bellow is given a sample of the code behind file of the WebTest.
+Below is given a sample of the code behind file of the WebTest.

 ```C#
 	using ArtOfTest.WebAii.Core;